S1sakshi/Java-Basics/README.md

 # Java-Basics
-This contains all the Basic programs in Java
+This repository contains all the Basic programs in Java